-Continued development of oral forodesine HCl in cutaneous T-cell lymphoma ("CTCL")
+• Continued development of oral forodesine HCl in cutaneous T-cell lymphoma ("CTCL")

 In October 2007, we enrolled the first patient in a pivotal Phase II clinical trial of oral forodesine HCl in patients with CTCL.
+The forodesine HCl pivotal trial in cutaneous T-cell lymphoma (CTCL) continues to enroll subjects with CTCL stages IIB through IVA who have failed three systemic therapies.
 The multinational trial continues and is being conducted in accordance with a Special Protocol Assessment ("SPA") agreement between the U.S. Food and Drug Administration ("FDA") and us.
+Enrollment in the CTCL study slowed over the summer below our projections.
+We have taken action to acceleration enrollment and early indications are that these actions are having a positive effect.
+We will continue to monitor enrollment going forward.